 This module will teach you about Making an Offer.
 Congratulations!
 You’ve made it through the interviews, employee testing and background checks and have determined which candidate would be best for the position.Now is the time to make the job offer, which is an offer that contains the details of topics such as job title, job responsibilities, salary, and benefits.
 The job offer can be negotiable, but in the end, it is up to you who will fill the position.

 In this module you will learn all about Onboarding.
 Onboarding is a term used in the business world to define the process of welcoming a new employee and helping them to become productive in the company.
 Now that you have made your selection and brought a new employee into the company, it is time for them to begin the onboarding process by being trained, mentored and learn how doing well in their position can benefit the company as a whole.

 Who is this course for?

-Diploma in Recruitment Managementis suitable for anyone who want to gain extensive knowledge, potential experience and professional skills in the related field.
+Level 3 Recruitment Management is suitable for anyone who want to gain extensive knowledge, potential experience and professional skills in the related field.
 This course is CPD accredited so you don’t have to worry about the quality.

-Our Diploma in Recruitment Management is open to all from all academic backgrounds and there is no specific requirements to attend this course.
+Our Level 3 Recruitment Management is open to all from all academic backgrounds and there is no specific requirements to attend this course.
 It is compatible and accessible from any device including Windows, Mac, Android, iOS, Tablets etc.

 This course opens a new door for you to enter the relevant job market and also gives you the opportunity to acquire extensive knowledge along with required skills to become successful.
 You will be able to add our qualification to your CV/resume which will help you to stand out in the competitive job industry.